skdebray/ASE-2020/README.md

-# Representing and Reasoning about Dynamic Code
+# uacs-lynx: Tools for dynamic analysis of dynamic code

 ## Overview
-The code in this repository is described in the paper

-> Jesse Bartels, Jon Stephens, and Saumya Debray.
-"Representing and Reasoning about Dynamic Code".  *Proceedings of the 35th IEEE/ACM International Conference on Automated Software Engineering* (ASE 2020), Sept.
-2020.

-The data files for that paper are available in the directory `https://www2.cs.arizona.edu/projects/lynx-project/Samples/ASE-2020/`.

 The tools in this repository support analysis of application-level instruction execution traces.
 In particular, they focus on analysis of *dynamic code*, i.e., code that can be created or modified at  runtime.

 The core components of the toolset are a *trace writer* and a *trace reader*.
 Other analyses are built using these components.
 Documentation for each of these tools is available in the directory containing the code for the tool.

+## Building the tools
+1) Download Intel's [XED](https://intelxed.github.io/) disassembler and set the environment variable `XED_ROOT` to point to the directory containing xed.
+2) Download Intel's [Pin](https://software.intel.com/content/www/us/en/develop/articles/pin-a-dynamic-binary-instrumentation-tool.html) dynamic instrumentation system and set the environment variable `PIN_ROOT` to point to the directory containing Pin.
+3) Execute the command

+   `make`

-## Components
+## Core components

+### Trace writer

+The trace writer monitors the execution of an application and writes an instruction-level execution trace of the client application into a file.
+Writing instruction-level execution traces into files can reult in large trace files and high I/O costs.
+However, it offers a number of advantages as well, including the flexibility of off-line execution playback and analysis that can be decoupled from the original execution and thus need not be performed on the same execution platform.

-The code consists of the following components in the directories specified:
+The current implementation of the trace writer is availabile in the directory `tracer`.
+It uses Intel's [Pin](https://software.intel.com/content/www/us/en/develop/articles/pin-a-dynamic-binary-instrumentation-tool.html) for dynamic instrumentation and recording.

-- `cfg`
-  The code the directory `cfg` constructs *dynamic control flow graphs*, which extend the traditional notion of contriol flow graphs to dynamic code, i.e., code that can be created or modified at runtime.

-- `reader`
+### Trace reader

-  The directory `reader` contains the *trace reader*,  which reads the instructions recorded in a trace file and provides them to various analysis tools.
+The trace reader reads the instructions recorded in a trace file and provides them to various analysis tools.
 Most analysis tools rely primariy on the reader; the tracer's function is simply to provide instruction traces for analysis.

 The current implementation of the trace reader is availabile in the directory `reader`.
 It uses Intel's [XED](https://intelxed.github.io/) for disassembly.
 A tutorial on how to use it is available in the file `reader/HOW-TO-USE.md`.

-- `shared`
-  This directory contains files shared between multiple different tools.

-- `slice`
+## Other analysis tools

+Other analysis tools built using the trace writer and reader described above include:

+- `alloc_chk` : records and checks heap allocations.
+- `cfg` : constructs *dynamic control flow graphs*, which extend the traditional notion of contriol flow graphs to dynamic code, i.e., code that can be created or modified at runtime.
+- `funcall-trace` : analyzes function calls and returns in an execution trace.
-  The code in the directory `slice` constructs backward dynamic slices of dynamic code.
+- `slice` : constructs backward dynamic slices of dynamic code.

-- `taint`
-  The code in the directory `taint` is a taint propagation library.
-The current implementation maintains and propagates taint at the byte level.
+- `taint` : a taint propagation library.

-- `trace2ascii`
-  The `trace2ascii` tool reads an instruction-level trace and writes out the trace as ASCII text.
+- `trace2ascii` : reads an instruction-level trace and writes out the trace as ASCII text.

-- `tracer`
-  The directory `tracer` contains code for the *trace writer*, which uses Intel's Pin toolkit to monitor the execution of an application and write out an instruction-level execution trace of the client application into a file.
-Writing instruction-level execution traces into files can reult in large trace files and high I/O costs.
-However, it offers a number of advantages as well, including the flexibility of off-line execution playback and analysis that can be decoupled from the original execution and thus need not be performed on the same execution platform.

-  The current implementation of the trace writer is availabile in the directory `tracer`.
-It uses Intel's [Pin](https://software.intel.com/content/www/us/en/develop/articles/pin-a-dynamic-binary-instrumentation-tool.html) for dynamic instrumentation and recording.

-- `xed`
-  The code in this directory is Intel's [XED](https://intelxed.github.io/) disassembler.
-It is reproduced here unchanged from that on the XED repository and is distributed under the terms of the license for that software.

-## Building the code
-Type the command

-     make

-## Running the experiments in the ASE-2020 paper
-Download one or more of the data files from `https://www2.cs.arizona.edu/projects/lynx-project/Samples/ASE-2020/` and see the README files for the different benchmark sets.